sdatko/zuul-jobs-board/README.md

 An example configuration file `zjb.yml` is provided in this repository.

+## Deployment

+See files in `deployment/` for Ansible playbook to setup dedicated CentOS host.

+It installs ZJB, along with Supervisor service and Nginx proxy for flexibility.

+Adjust `inventory.ini`, files and vars, then execute `run.sh` script.

 ## Development

 Dedicated tox environment called **run** can be used for development purposes.